-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider Stake safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Stake reliable in your individual circumstances.
 We also compared Stake with two similar brokers.

 |Broker listed on stock exchange||No||No||No|

 |Broker management transparency||No||No||Yes|

 When you assess a stock broker it's best to think through the following aspects:

 - What authority or authorities regulate the broker?
 In other words who can you turn to if something goes south?

 - For how long Stake has been in operation?

 - How transparent is it?